mcraiha/AUDALF/SPECIFICATIONS.md

 ## Key + value pairs

 Order of **Key + value pairs** is not required.
-So you can reorder items when you serialize data e.g. better compression.
+So you can reorder items when you serialize data e.g. to get better compression.

 ### Key